 - Do I have the ability to work with other firms, or am I committed exclusively to working with your company?
 If so, for how long?

 If you ask these questions of a recruiter and find that you can’t get a direct answer, continue exploring other organizations.
 You don’t want to find yourself in a long-term contract that limits your opportunities.

-If you’re ready to start a conversation with a recruiter, click here to get connected with someone in your field who can answer all of your questions.
+If you’re ready to start a conversation with a recruiter, get connected with someone at Oxford who can answer all of your questions.